-Mange is a skin condition in cats caused be few species of skin mites.
+Mange in cats is a skin condition caused by a few different species of skin mites.
 It’s also called scabies in cats and it’s far less frequent than its counterpart in dogs.
 Some of the mites causing the condition are normal residents of the cat’s skin and hair follicles, while others are parasites.
 When the population of mites starts proliferating they can cause skin infection with various symptoms.

 The Demodectic mange in cats is caused by Demodex gatoi.
 It’s not very common and it’s not considered to be contagious.
 These mites are normal residents of a cat’s skin and can potentially cause a skin infection when their popularity overgrows due to the cat’s compromised immune system.

 Usually, the initial symptoms appear a few days to one week after exposure.
 Cats become restless and intensively itch.
 Patchy hair loss, reddened skin, and unhealthy appearance of the skin are the result of the infection.
 The most commonly affected areas are the ears and the face, but other parts of the body cannot be excluded.

 Limited infections can appear on human skin when they get in direct contact with cats with mange.
 These infections are in the form of rash and red bumps which disappear spontaneously.
 Although all cats can develop mange, those with compromised immune systems or some underlying disease are more prone than others.
 Indoor cats that have no contact with other cats have fewer chances of getting mange compared to outdoor cats.

 Clinical examination and diagnosis

 If you suspect your cat might have mange, then you should take it to a veterinarian.
 The doctor will perform a thorough physical examination and microscopic evaluation of skin-scrapings to try and identify the causative agent of the disease.